-Becoming an Expert through Feminist Activism
+Becoming an expert through feminist activism

-Because feminist movement activism was a key force introducing gender mainstreaming into IOs and INGOs, being a gender expert often is associated with being a feminist.
-In our survey 61 per cent of respondents considered themselves to be feminists.
-Narrative comments showed that for some feminism and gender expertise were integrally related, as in the case of one who referred to "years of experience as a feminist activist, as gender mainstreaming expert and as an NGO-manager."
+41 Because feminist movement activism was a key force in introducing gender mainstreaming into IOs and INGOs, being a gender expert is often associated with being a feminist.
+In our survey, 61 per cent of respondents considered themselves to be feminists.
+Narrative comments showed that for some, feminism and gender expertise were integrally related, as in the case of one who referred to "years of experience as a feminist activist, as a gender mainstreaming expert and as an NGO manager."
 Another respondent similarly saw her activism and her policy work as a singular affair: